Ann Leslie: Career

 Leslie's first job in journalism was at the Daily Express in Manchester in 1962.
 Leslie moved to the Daily Mail in 1967.
 She interviewed major film stars, entertainers, and political figures, and reported on numerous wars, civil conflicts and political stories in around 70 countries.
 At the Reuters/Press Gazette launch of the Newspaper Hall of Fame, she was named as one of the most influential journalists of the last forty years.
 In David Randall's The Great Reporters (celebrating the 13 best British and American journalists of all time) she was profiled as "the most versatile reporter ever".

-She was a regular current affairs panellist on the BBC (Question Time, Any Questions?, Dateline London), Sky News, and international broadcasting organisations.
+She was a regular current affairs panellist on the BBC (Question Time, Any Questions?, Dateline London, Stop the Week), Sky News, and international broadcasting organisations.

 Leslie was interviewed by National Life Stories (C467/18) in 2007–8 for the 'Oral History of the British Press' collection held by the British Library.

 Leslie was also interviewed in the 2012 documentary The Diamond Queen about Queen Elizabeth II.